Angel Mulu

 Angel Mulu (born 21 November 1999) is a New Zealand rugby union player.
+She plays at Prop for the Black Ferns internationally and for Chiefs Manawa in the Super Rugby Aupiki competition.

 Biography

 Mulu attended Tauranga Girls' College.
-She plays for the Bay of Plenty Volcanix, she made her debut for them in 2018.
+She plays for the Bay of Plenty Volcanix and made her debut for them in 2018.

+2019

 In 2019 Mulu featured for Black Ferns Development team at the Oceania Rugby Women's Championship in Fiji.

+2022

 Mulu played for the Chiefs in the inaugural season of Super Rugby Aupiki.
 She made history when she scored the competitions first-ever try against Matatū.

 Mulu was named in the Black Ferns squad for the 2022 Pacific Four Series.
 She made her international debut on 6 June against Australia at Tauranga at the Pacific Four Series.